huongtran-3/-Tran/index.md

 My research's interests:

-Survey Statistics
+- Survey Statistics
-Small Area Estimation
+- Small Area Estimation
-administrative data
+- Administrative data
-Big data
+- Big data

 If you would like to know more about my academic and professional background you can take a look at my CV.